oliviacbishop/furesearch/sentiment-analysis/lucan-pharsalia/lucan-documentation.md

 * 1 - there is violent language being used in a descriptive manner.
 * 2 - there is active violence occurring within the sentence.
 This classification might be adjusted as needed as I implement it further.

+The purpose of the **violence score** is to connect the presence of violence to the sentiment recorded for the sentence.

 #### Color code on the spreadsheet
 * Blue rows: sentences with lines in between them that were ommitted.
 This signifies that more context might be needed to accurately identify the sentiment of the sentence.
 * Red rows: these sentences contain violence.
 This is being done away with as the sentences are given a violence score